ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 #### Create PerkChanged Function

-This function will be called when the `perkChanged` event has fired when a player purchases a perk.
+The `PerkChanged` function will be called when the `perkChanged` event has fired when a player purchases a perk.
 It will check to see which perk was purchased, and store the perk amount in the `amount` variable.

 ```lua
 local function PerkChanged(buyer, perk)